Carisoprodol/aspirin/codeine (By mouth)

 Aspirin (AS-pir-in), Carisoprodol (kar-eye-soe-PROE-dol), Codeine (KOE-deen)

-Relieves muscle pain and stiffness.
-This medicine contains a muscle relaxer, a nonsteroidal anti-inflammatory drug (NSAID), and a narcotic pain reliever.
+Treats muscle pain and stiffness.
+This medicine contains an NSAID and a narcotic pain reliever.

 Soma Compound w/CodeineThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to carisoprodol, codeine, aspirin, or meprobamate, you are pregnant or breastfeeding, or you have a history of bleeding problems, porphyria, or stomach or bowel problems (such as blockage, perforation) caused by aspirin.

 - It is best to take this medicine with food or milk.

 - Drink plenty of liquids to help avoid constipation.

 - This medicine is not for long-term use.
 Do not use this medicine for more than 2 to 3 weeks (14 to 21 days) to treat pain unless your doctor has told you to.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.